Alan Gray BSc MA DMS DHP HPD AdvDipH MNCH (Acc) FNCP

 My qualifications also include what is professionally regarded as the "gold standard" Hypnotherapy Practitioner Diploma (HPD).
 In fact, this is the only externally accredited practitioner level hypnotherapy qualification in the UK.

 I completed personal hypnoanalysis myself during initial training...

 So I understand what it's like to be in the client's shoes!

 I'm also an accredited member of several professional bodies, including a Senior Advanced Practitioner of the General Hypnotherapy Register and the General Hypnotherapy Standards Council.

 An accredited member of the National Council for Hypnotherapy.
 The NCH is widely regarded as the most progressive organisation within the profession.
 I follow their code of ethics, professional standards and regularly update my training.

 I have been elected to be a Fellow of the National Council of Psychotherapists.
 A Fellowship can only be awarded by the NCP directorate to Members who have quote: 'demonstrated outstanding service to psychotherapy, coaching or education'.

 And in 2019 I was nationally elected for a three year term, by many hundreds of my professional peers, to the Hypnotherapy Specific Board of the Complementary & Natural Healthcare Council (CNHC).

-This Department of Health approved organization sets the highest therapeutic and ethical standards to protect the public as they access complementary therapies.
+This Department of Health approved organization sets the highest ethical standards to protect the public in accessing complementary therapies.
 Hypnotherapy is the largest register of practitioners in this organisation.